Replacing Tunable Parameters in Weather and Climate Models with State-Dependent Functions using Reinforcement Learning: Methods

 \subsubsection{FedRL Horizontal Domain Decomposition}

-Operational GCMs, such as the Met Office Unified Model (UM)~\citep{brown_unified_2012}, use domain decomposition in which the global domain $\Omega$ is partitioned into subdomains $\{\Omega_i\}_{i=1}^N$, each mapped to a Message Passing Interface (MPI) process (known as rank) $P_i$.
+Operational GCMs, such as the Met Office Unified Model (UM)~\cite{brown_unified_2012}, use domain decomposition in which the global domain $\Omega$ is partitioned into subdomains $\{\Omega_i\}_{i=1}^N$, each mapped to a Message Passing Interface (MPI) process (known as rank) $P_i$.
 This architecture lends itself naturally to decentralised RL: a local agent $\mathcal{A}_i$ is assigned to each rank $P_i$, where it observes a state $s_i^t \in \mathbb{R}^d$ from prognostic (state variables) and selects actions $a_i^t$ (e.g., adjusting physical parameters such as the convective entrainment rate) according to a policy distribution $\pi_{\theta_i}(a \mid s_i^t)$.
 In this formulation, each subdomain can develop regime-specific control strategies (policies), reflecting the fact that different parts of the domain experience distinct climates.
 At every timestep, the $i$-th agent receives a local reward, \(r_i^t = -\| \phi_i^{\text{model}}(t) - \phi_i^{\text{target}}(t) \|^2\), where $\phi_i$ is a diagnostic (observed or reference quantity) of interest (e.g., temperature profile or radiative flux), thus encouraging improved accuracy relative to observations or high-resolution reference simulations at the regional scale.
-This decentralised design ensures scalability via parallel learning while requiring only minimal modifications to the structure of the physics in the dynamical core.
+This decentralised design ensures scalability via parallel learning while requiring only minimal modifications to the structure of the physics in the dynamical core. {Although the regions are not assumed to be independent and remain dynamically coupled through the host numerical model, spatial decomposition is still considered useful as it mirrors the existing GCM structure and allows multiple local policies to be explored in parallel, with periodic aggregation enabling information sharing.}